vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 Next, download the Docker dmg from: [Docker download](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) and install.

-Now login using the Docker account you just signed up with (replace dduck/VMware1! with your own account info below).
+Now login using the Docker account you just signed up with (replace dduck username and VMware1! password with your own account info below).
 Open a Terminal window and submit:
 ```
 docker login --username dduck --password VMware1!
 ```

 ### Install and Configure `kubectl`

 `kubectl` is the command line utility used to access a Kubernetes cluster.
 With `kubectl`, you can deploy the VEBA function in the form of Kubernetes secrets and pods, check logs, and troubleshoot the health of the Kubernetes cluster and VEBA application.
 The `kubectl` command line utility determines which Kubernetes cluster to access and which certificate to use for authentication by reading a config file.
-The default config file resides at: ~/.kube/config on the VEBA appliance.
+The default config file resides at: `~/.kube/config` on the VEBA appliance.

 Install `kubectl` with brew: